Mountain Go-Getter :: Michelle Marie

 This is a personal blog to help me record and share my adventures.
 I hope you enjoy!
 Opinions are all my own.

 I’m an outdoors kind of woman.
-I’m a skier, endurance runner, trekker, climber, cyclist, diver, paddler, and more recently – kiteboarder.
+I’m a skier, endurance runner, trekker, climber, cyclist, diver, paddler, and (very occasional) kiteboarder.
 I’m not a pro at any one thing; I just love being outdoors, doing almost anything active.
 My heart and sanity is in the mountains.

 Educated at the University of Calgary, I earned a Bachelor of Commerce with a major in Marketing.
 After university I lived in Australia for 7 months; occasionally in a van called Doom; occasionally in hostels; and occasionally in a tent while trekking through Western Australia.
 Following my time in Australia I traveled to Thailand, Malaysia and Singapore while simultaneously learning how to scuba dive, surf and paddle.